dymaxionlabs/ap-latam/README.md

 To prepare a dataset for training you would run:

 ```
-docker run -v $APLATAM_DATA:/data dymaxionlabs/ap-latam \
+nvidia-docker run -v $APLATAM_DATA:/data dymaxionlabs/ap-latam \
   ap_prepare /data/images /data/settlements.geojson /data/my_dataset
 ```

-When using `docker run` for the first time, it will pull the image automatically for you, so it is not neccessary to do `docker pull` first.
+When using `[nvidia-]docker run` for the first time, it will pull the image automatically for you, so it is not neccessary to do `[nvidia-]docker pull` first.

 ## Development